KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_840784074842046504_841877418103799808_transcript-freeze-interaction-on-boss-entities.html)

 **Finding:**
-Triggering a freeze reaction on a boss entity does not create a frozen aura on the entity, but consumes the hydro and cryo auras typically used to produce a frozen aura.
+Triggering a Freeze reaction on a boss entity does not create a Frozen aura on the entity, but consumes the Hydro and Cryo auras typically used to produce a Frozen aura.

 **Evidence:**
-The freeze reaction displays 'Freeze' text but only results in both cryo and hydro auras used to typically produce the freee reaction being consumed.
+The Freeze reaction displays 'Freeze' text but only results in both Cryo and Hydro auras used to typically produce the Freeze reaction being consumed.
 [Video](https://youtu.be/sXhesCCEKyY)
-Ability to apply a pyro aura immediately after means that there is no invisible cryo/hydro aura.
+Ability to apply a Pyro aura immediately after means that there is no invisible Cryo/Hydro aura.
 [Video](https://www.youtube.com/watch?v=yreJwJtDpDQ&feature=youtu.be)

 **Significance:**
-Freeze teams and melt/vape teams that function off the freeze aura will perform significantly worse in boss scenarios.
-Considering that freeze teams typically run Blizzard Strayer set, triggering a freeze on a boss not only does not produce a freeze aura, but also consumes cryo aura.
-The end result is that freeze only functions to remove cryo aura from bosses, making the Blizzard Strayer 4PC effect useless if you are triggering freeze often.
-For melt/vape teams, they will be unable to trigger melts off the frozen aura \(since it cannot exist on bosses\).
-This also results in the inability to take advantage of underlying hydro aura after a melt reaction on a frozen entity.
+Freeze teams and Melt/vape teams that function off the Freeze aura will perform significantly worse in boss scenarios.
+Considering that Freeze teams typically run Blizzard Strayer set, triggering a Freeze on a boss not only does not produce a Freeze aura, but also consumes Cryo aura.
+The end result is that Freeze only functions to remove Cryo aura from bosses, making the Blizzard Strayer 4PC effect useless if you are triggering Freeze often.
+For Melt/vape teams, they will be unable to trigger melts off the Frozen aura \(since it cannot exist on bosses\).
+This also results in the inability to take advantage of underlying Hydro aura after a Melt reaction on a Frozen entity.

 ### Weekly Boss Animation Skipping